Are Solar Panels Worth It in the UK?

 Try the Solar CalculatorWhat is the ROI on solar panels in the UK?

-By comparison, this annual return significantly outperforms deposit savings accounts (3–4%) and is competitive with long-term stock market returns, with the advantage of being tax-free and inflation-hedged (as electricity prices rise, your savings increase).
+By comparison, that annual return comfortably beats a deposit savings account on 3 to 4%, and it holds its own against long-term stock market returns.
+It also has the advantage of being tax-free and inflation-hedged, because as electricity prices rise, your savings increase.

 Pros of solar panels in the UK